 Please rsvp by clicking the "Register" button at the top of the page.

 If you have any questions, contact Janice Minott at 212 665-2600 ext.
 350 or firstname.lastname@example.org

 When & Where

-Northern Manhattan Perinatal Partnership/Central Harlem Healthy Start
+Northern Manhattan Perinatal Partnership/Greater Harlem Healthy Start

 NMPP is a non-profit organization comprised of a network of public and private agencies whose mission is to save babies and help women take charge of their reproductive, social, and economic lives.
 We are a Maternal and Child Health Life Course Organization offering a range of services including prenatal, preconception, and interconception care, and early childhood education.